 Newcastle Library (IT Buddy)

-I seemingly stepped up from befriending to doing IT work, helping the elderly and unskilled to use email or use search engines and the internet.
-I acquired this work from a direct email exchange with a member of the library staff after the enquiry I made to their do-it.orglisting didn’t progress.
-I started off doing one four-hour shift at the library, but after a month or so I enjoyed it so much that I would do two eight-hour days each week.
+I seemingly stepped up from befriending to doing basic IT work by helping the elderly and unskilled to use email or search engines or comparison web sites, etc. I started off doing one four-hour shift at the library, but after a month I enjoyed it so much that I would do two eight-hour days each week.
 The library staff would sometimes have to insist that I went for a break to get my lunch.

-It quickly became apparent that IT was about ten per cent of what the IT buddy role entailed, it was empathy which people seemed to need and my RVS work had likely helped me on that score.
-I dealt with people who had physical disabilities, dementia and terminal cancer.
+It quickly became apparent that IT was about ten per cent of what the IT buddy role entailed, empathy was central and my RVS work had likely helped me on that score.
+I dealt with people who had physical impediments, severe dementia and terminal cancer.
 I enjoyed my IT buddy role immensely and I became good friends with a number of library staff.
-Upon leaving my IT buddy role to go return to professional employment I wrote the piece in the snippet shown below for the library to put in a case study they were producing.
+Upon leaving my IT buddy role to return to professional employment I wrote the piece in the snippet shown below for the library to put in a case study they were developing.
 I miss being an IT buddy not for the work, but for the feeling of making a difference to people’s lives, I think it could be referred to as altruism.